 For most children with SEND, school will make the provision they need from funding that is within their budget.
 For a small number of children with exceptional needs, schools may need to request additional funding from the Local Authority.
 This should not affect the support that the child receives, as it is the duty of all schools to meet the needs of children with SEND.
 Further information about funding for children with SEND may be found at Special Educational Needs Provision and Funding processes

-If despite effective implementation of a graduated approach the child continues to struggle to make expected progress, the school and/or parents may decide that an application for an Education, Health and Care (EHC) Assessment is required.
-For further details see: Education, Health and Care Plan (EHCP)
+If, despite effective implementation of a graduated approach, the child continues to struggle to make expected progress, the school and/or parents may decide that an application for an Education, Health and Care (EHC) needs assessment is required.
+For further details see Education, Health and Care (EHC) Needs Assessments and Plans